Home ยป Recipes ยป Entrees

 Notes

-You can also use a chuck roast, beef loin Tri-tip, or Short Ribs either bone-in or boneless.
+You can also use a chuck roast, beef loin, Tri-tip, or Short Rib,s either bone-in or boneless.
+But you may need to add some extra cooking time, as some cuts are a bit tougher.

-Store leftover boneless beef country style ribs (or bone in country ribs) in an airtight container in the fridge for up to 3-4 days.
+Store leftovers in an airtight container in the fridge for up to 3-4 days.ย

-Slow Cooker directions: Place everything in the slow cooker and cook on low 6-8 hours or high 3-4.
-You can whisk in a tablespoon of cornstarch to thicken up the gravy if you prefer.
+Slow Cooker directions: Place everything in the slow cooker and cook on low for 7-8 hours or high for 4-5.ย

 Nutrition